thibautjombart/covid19_bed_occupancy/app/include/inputs.md

 * **Duration of the forecast**, i.e. how far ahead to predict
   - Default: 7 days
-* **Number of simulations** to incorporate uncertainty in the doubling time and duration of stay.
+* **Number of simulations** to incorporate uncertainty in the doubling time and LoS.
   - Default: 10 simulations.

-## Caveats

-* The current model assumes exponential growth.
-This is generally a reasonable approximation at the beginning of an epidemic however will become less appropriate as growth slows towards the peak.

-* Default distributions for the duration of stay will not be appropriate in all settings and this fact should be considered before drawing conclusions.

 ### References